Release Notes

 Tables Added:

-• Equivalence Test for a Bridging Study for Two Means
+• Sensitivity Index for Bridging Study

 5. Vaccine Studies